liwei-cn/GitBook-RoboCalc/robochart-api/channel.md

 ```

 * `Reg`This function registers an event in the channel.
 That is, an event pointer is pushed into the channel buffer.
 Every time a transition is tried, the `Reg`function will be called.
 * `Check`This function checks whether two events in the channel are compatible or not.
 It return true if they are compatible; false vice versa.
 When the two events comes from two different sources and the type of the event is the same, these two events are considered as compatible.
-If `Check`is successful, each event would have a reference to each other via the functions `Match` and `setOther`.
+If `Check`is successful, each event would have a reference to each other via the functions `Match` and `SetOther`.

 * `Cancel` This function remove and destroy the event from the channel buffer.
 For example, if an event is registered into the channel but `Check` is false, then this event need to be removed from the channel.